mardix/sailor/README.md

 <img src="./sailor.jpeg" style="width: 700px; height: auto;">

 ---
+## About

+ **Sailor** is a tiny **PaaS** to install on your servers/VPS (DigitalOcean, Hetzner, Linode).

-## A micro-app container that uses `git push` to deploy micro-apps and sites on your own servers similar to Heroku.
-Ship your apps it like a *Sailor*!
+ It uses `git push` to deploy micro-apps, micro-services and sites.

+It natively supports Python, Nodejs, Static sites, and any other languages that can use the command line.

+Sites deployed with **Sailor** automatically have SSL assigned with LetsEncrypt.

+**Sailor** can run long-running background workers and cron jobs.

+It allows you to deploy multiple sites/apps using a single repository.

+It gives you the option of having testing/staging/production environment deployed from the same codebase.

+**Sailor** let's you see some stats about your apps, along with scaling them.

+**Sailor** makes deploying apps a smooth sailing.

+*Ship it like a **Sailor**!*

 ---